-The Vectra DA blood test allows your doctor to look beneath the surface, providing an objective measure that can complement information about your signs and symptoms.
-Unlike traditional lab tests for RA that typically measure inflammation indirectly or only 1 inflammatory protein (such as c-reactive protein), Vectra DA measures 12 key proteins that represent multiple biological pathways.
+The Vectra blood test allows your doctor to look beneath the surface, providing an objective measure that can complement information about your signs and symptoms.
+Unlike traditional lab tests for RA that typically measure inflammation indirectly or only 1 inflammatory protein (such as c-reactive protein), Vectra measures 12 key proteins that represent multiple biological pathways.

-Vectra DA can provide your doctor with a new level of insight, allowing for a more complete assessment of RA disease activity to help guide the management of the disease.
+Vectra can provide your doctor with a new level of insight, allowing for a more complete assessment of RA disease activity to help guide the management of the disease.

 MyRA is a free mobile app you can use to track the symptoms of your rheumatoid arthritis between visits with your doctor.
 You can easily share the information with your doctor.
 Download it here.